Integrated Health Studies

 - Multicultural Awareness: Students will evaluate and articulate how cultural, racial, and ethnic diversity in the US and globally intersects with health practice and outcomes

-- Scientific Reasoning: Students will apply scientific reasoning to health questions and evaluate the implications of the same
+- Scientific Reasoning: Students will apply scientific reasoning to health questions and evaluate the implications of the same.

 Kaela Urquhart, Assistant Director of Interdisciplinary Programs